Gremble09/misc/README.md

 ##runga-kutta.py

-Python implementation of fourth order runga-kutta on y' = ty + y + t^2
+Python implementation of fourth order runga-kutta.
+I don't think I will generalise it any more than this